 Step 1.
 Create Droplet

-To create your first droplet login to your dashboard and click on create droplet.
+To create your first droplet login to your dashboard go to droplets and click create.

 Yes is that simple.

 The next step is to choose a droplet image or operating system.
 Now I did I little research on this topic and what I found is that Ubuntu 20.04 x64 bits seems to be the best option.

 Ubuntu 20.04 is a stable version and everyone seems to go for the x64 bits option instead of x32.

 Step 3.
 Choose a size for your server

 Next you will need to choose the droplet size.
 The smallest one is $5/mo with 1GB RAM and 1 CPU.